 Dermatitis, or skin swelling, is the body’s natural immune response to bacteria and viruses it perceives to be a threat.
 Signs of swelling include heat, redness, pain, and swelling.
 When the swelling is appropriate, it is a healthy defense mechanism that keeps the body safe.

-“Allergy” is a type of overreaction of the immune system to substances called “allergens.”
-Various genetic factors may make your dog’s immune system prone to overreacting to these allergens.
+Allergies are a type of overreaction by the immune system to substances called “allergens.”
+Various genetic factors may make your dog’s more sensitive to these allergens.

 Allergies can show up in different places in a dog, including in the respiratory tract, gastrointestinal tract, and skin.
-Allergic dermatitis is the name for an allergy that shows up on the skin.
-This allergy is most often related to allergens that come from the environment.
+In most cases, allergens from the outside environment find their way onto dog’s skin.

-Essentially your dog’s body gets exposed to an allergen in the environment and then declares that this allergen is a foreign invader that must be destroyed.
+Once exposed, the body identifies the allergens as invaders that must be destroyed.
 This triggers a massive swelling response and dermatitis forms on your dog’s skin.
-Your dog then obsessively scratches and bites at this patch of dermatitis.
+Your dog then obsessively scratches and bites at the affected areas.
 This behavior then creates a hot spot and may even cause an open wound that may become infected.

 Eczema can develop for a number of reasons.
-Bacterial infection, parasites, and allergies can all lead to eczema.
+Bacterial infections, parasites, and allergies can all lead to eczema.
 It’s essential to investigate your dog’s environment to see what might be causing their issue.

 The three most common types of airborne allergens that cause dermatitis in dogs are:

 These are microscopic insect-like pests that are most often found in house dust.
 They subsist on flakes of dead skin (also known as dandruff) that people and their pets shed every day.
 Dust mites are not parasites, and they don’t bite or sting people or dogs.
-They cause problems mainly by triggering an allergic response.
+However, they cause problems by triggering an allergic response.

 This is a powder-like substance that is made up of microscopic grains that come from flowers or plants.